GCDigitalFellows/installdri.github.io/python.md

 import nltk
 nltk.data.path
 ```
 1) Copy the data to any of the folders listed  by the nltk.data.path command.

 2) Put the `corpora` folder in the top level of `nltk_data`
-If the command doesn't return anything, call for a helper.

 If you want to use a custom folder:

 1) copy the contents of the folder on the usb to '...\\Anaconda\\lib'.
 The `lib` folder should now containd a folder named `nltk_data`